Higgy-debug/Higgy-debug/README.md

 ### Hi there 👋

 I'm Hirthickkesh P.R from Neyveli, India and I'm an sophomore undergrad at NIT Trichy.
-My interests include Deep Learning, Mathematics, Linux, Cryptography , Playing Chess and English Pop Music.
+My interests include Deep Learning, , Linux, Cryptography , Playing Chess and  Pop .

 Here are some ideas to get you started: